freginold/Note/README.md

 # Note
 Note is a very basic Windows GUI note/task app.
 It is free, open source, and in the public domain.
 It uses VBScript and JavaScript/JScript with an .HTA interface.

 Note saves all notes or task items in a `notes` subfolder, located inside the folder where Note is installed.
 It will create the `notes` subfolder if it doesn't already exist.
-It uses the `config.txt` file to store configuration settings -- time stamp display (on/off), background color, text font, text size, and default screen position.
+It uses the `config.txt` file to store configuration settings -- time stamp display, background color, text font, text size, screen position, status bar display, and backup folder location.
 If no configuration file is present, Note will create one on launch.

 You can create new note groups, each one saved as a separate text file, and add individual note items to each group/file.
 New note items can be added at the bottom of the list, or inserted anywhere in an existing note list.
 Each note item can be deleted individually (ie. for a to-do list).
 Individual note items can be moved up or down on the list.
 They can also be edited in-line.
 Note groups can be renamed or deleted.
 Any changes are saved immediately.